nioroso-x3/xmrig/README.md

 | 1  | 1 (Single)       | yes          |
 | 2  | 2 (Double)       | yes          |

-## Common Issues
-### HUGE PAGES unavailable
-* Run XMRig as Administrator.
-* Since version 0.8.0 XMRig automatically enables SeLockMemoryPrivilege for current user, but reboot or sign out still required.
-[Manual instruction](https://msdn.microsoft.com/en-gb/library/ms190730.aspx).

 ## Other information
 * No HTTP support, only stratum protocol support.
 * Default donation 4% (5 minutes in 100 minutes) can be disabled via option `donate-level`.

 ### CPU mining performance
-* POWER8 @ 2.8 GHz, 1 core running 4 single threads,SMT8 enabled -> 50 H/s .
+* POWER8 @ 2.8 GHz, 1 core running 4 single threads,SMT8 enabled -> ~60 H/s .

 Please note performance is highly dependent on system load.
 The numbers above are obtained on an idle system.
 Tasks heavily using a processor cache, such as video playback, can greatly degrade hashrate.
 Optimal number of threads depends on the size of the L3 cache of a processor, 1 thread requires 2 MB of cache.

 ### Maximum performance checklist
 * Idle operating system.
 * Do not exceed optimal thread count.
-* Use modern CPUs with AES-NI instruction set.
 * Try setup optimal cpu affinity.
 * Enable fast memory (Large/Huge pages).